bartlomiej-milosz/bartlomiej-milosz.github.io/src/content/pages/about.md

 ## The Realization

-The turning point came during an interior design project when my client kept asking for "more data"—space utilization analyses, furniture cost comparisons, lighting efficiency studies, material durability research.
+The turning point came when I realized I was spending as much time in Excel as I was in design software.

+Detailed budget spreadsheets tracking hundreds of cost variables—every fixture, system, and material component.
+Room flow analyses measuring traffic patterns.
+Material comparison matrices weighing durability, cost, and aesthetics across dozens of options.

-As I built spreadsheets comparing flooring options, analyzing room flow patterns, and calculating budget allocations across design elements, I realized: **I wasn't just designing interiors anymore.
-I was doing data analysis.** And I loved it.
+I stepped back and thought: **I'm not just designing anymore—I'm doing data analysis.** And I loved it.

-That's when I asked myself: *What if I could help not just individual families optimize their investment, but help businesses optimize their strategies and understand their customers?*
+That's when I asked myself: _What if I could help not just families optimize their biggest investment, but help businesses optimize their strategies?_

-The answer led me to data analytics.

 ## What I Bring to Analytics

-Architecture gave me something valuable for data analytics: **real experience translating complex technical concepts into actionable insights for people making significant financial decisions.**

-I've guided clients through budget trade-offs, explained design implications in business terms, and coordinated projects where clear communication meant the difference between success and costly mistakes.
+Architecture gave me **real experience translating complex technical concepts into actionable insights for people making significant financial decisions.** I've guided clients through budget trade-offs, explained design implications in business terms, and coordinated projects where clear communication meant the difference between success and costly mistakes.

-**This background provides:**
-- Proven stakeholder communication skills
-- Experience with high-stakes decision-making
-- Systematic approach to complex problem-solving
-- Ability to work under pressure with real deadlines
+This background provides proven stakeholder communication skills, experience with high-stakes decision-making, and a systematic approach to complex problem-solving under real deadlines.

-## Building Technical Skills
+## Technical Foundation

-**Currently expanding my toolkit:**
+**Current toolkit:**

 - **Computer Science** at PJATK Warsaw
-- **Python & Excel** for data analysis and business intelligence
+- **Python, SQL, and Excel** for data analysis and business intelligence
 - **Hands-on projects** applying architectural project management to data problems

-## My Approach

-I bring architectural precision to data problems—systematic, detail-oriented analysis combined with the ability to communicate insights clearly to stakeholders who need to understand not just what the data says, but **what it means for their business.**

-## Looking Forward
+## Next Steps

 I'm seeking opportunities to apply this unique combination of analytical experience and growing technical skills to help organizations make better decisions about their customers, products, and growth strategies.

-**Ready to see how architectural thinking can improve your data challenges?** [Let's connect](/contact) or explore my [project portfolio](/projects).
+**Looking forward to connecting with organizations ready to explore how analytical precision can contribute to their data challenges.** [Let's connect](/contact) or explore my [project portfolio](/projects).